zhangaqs/dcma/Readme.md

 This repository provides the companying data sets and scripts for the paper:

 Buzhong Zhang, Meili Zheng, Yuzhou Zhang, Lijun Quan.
-DCMA: a Faster Protein Backbone Dihedral Angles Prediction by Dilated Convolutional Attention-Based Neural Network.

-which presents DCMA for predicting protein backbone angles .
+DCMA: a Faster Protein Backbone Dihedral Angles Prediction by Dilated Convolutional Attention-Based Neural Network which presents DCMA for predicting protein backbone angles .

 The running platform: